Uniswap/foundry-template/CONTRIBUTING.md

   abstract contract AccessControl is ..., {
   ```

-- Unchecked arithmetic blocks should contain comments explaining why overflow is guaranteed not to happen.
+- Unchecked arithmetic blocks should contain comments explaining why overflow is guaranteed not to happen or permissible.
 If the reason is immediately apparent from the line above the unchecked block, the comment may be omitted.

 ### Interfaces